eagr/euler/README.md

 > What is the largest prime factor of the number 600851475143?

 Knowing that 'Every composite number has a prime factor less than or equal to its square root', let *n* to be the subject of factorization, we can start doing trial division within the range <img src="https://render.githubusercontent.com/render/math?math=[3, \sqrt{n}]">.
 Let *a* to the first factor we find, then the largest proper factor *b* would be *n / a*.
 Let *b* to the new *n*, iterate over the process until we fail to find a factor within the range, then *n* would be the largest prime factor.

+## Problem 4: Largest palindrome product
+> A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+>
+> Find the largest palindrome made from the product of two 3-digit numbers.

+Small problem size, use brute force.